Cr4zySh4rk/installns2/README.md

 That's it!

-Hopefully you now have NS2 installed!
+Hopefully you now have NS2 and NAM installed!